Connect with others who understand.

 Treating PH and Hypertension

-There is currently no cure for pulmonary hypertension or hypertension, but both conditions can be managed and potentially improved.
-Work with your doctor to assess your treatment options and determine the best way of managing your high blood pressure and your symptoms.
+Pulmonary hypertension and hypertension don’t have cures, but both conditions can be managed and potentially improved.
+Work with your doctor to assess your treatment options and determine the best way of managing your high blood pressure and symptoms.

 Lifestyle Changes

-Health care providers may recommend making some changes to your lifestyle as a first step to help lower your blood pressure.
-The following may help keep your blood pressure in check with PH and hypertension:
+Healthcare providers may recommend making some changes to your lifestyle as a first step to help lower your blood pressure.
+Strategies that may help keep your blood pressure in check with PH and hypertension, include:

 • Maintaining a healthy weight through changes to diet or physical activity

-• Quitting smoking, which can help reduce your risk of atherosclerosis — a condition that occurs when plaque builds up in the arteries, causing them to narrow
+• Quitting smoking, which can help reduce your risk of atherosclerosis (when plaque builds up in the arteries, causing them to narrow)

 Medication

-Generally, lifestyle changes are not enough to manage hypertension.
+Lifestyle changes are not always enough to manage pulmonary hypertension or hypertension.
 Your doctor may recommend taking medications to help lower or manage your blood pressure.
-A variety of medications may be used to treat high blood pressure, including:
+A variety of medications may be used to treat high blood pressure.

 The treatment your doctor selects will often depend on the cause of your specific condition.